Skiing and Snowboarding with Los Angeles Kids: Ski Day Trips!

 Snow Valley has great beginner terrain.
 Photo courtesy of Snow Valley

 Running Springs, CA 92382

 Less than 100 miles from downtown LA, Snow Valley is doable as a day trip ski and snowboard destination.
-The resort's Children's Learning Center treats skiers and riders ages 4-12 to small class sizes that emphasize fun.
-Choose from a full day program and lunch, or a half day program with no lunch.
-Equipment rental is $20 with class registration.
+The resort's Children's Learning Center treats young skiers and riders to small class sizes that emphasize fun.
+For 2020, classes are offered for half-day sessions in either the morning or afternoon.
+Only children 7-12 years old can participate in group lessons this year.
+Private lessons are available for kids ages 4 and up.
+Equipment rental is just $10 with class registration.

-Learn to Ski or Snowboard packages are also available for skiers and snowboarders ages 13+.
+Learn to Ski or Snowboard packages are also available for skiers and snowboarders ages 13 and up.
 Packages include rental equipment, a 1.5-hour beginner group lesson, and a lower mountain lift ticket.
-Skiers and riders ages 13+ who are ready for a greater challenge can opt for the Lift 'n' Lesson Package.
+Skiers and riders ages 13 and up who are ready for a greater challenge can opt for the Lift 'n' Lesson Package.